sedos-project/organization/docs/data_requirements/input_data.md

-### Naming of column headers
+### Naming of column headers and table name
 !!! warning "Note"

-    * Column headers naming conventions are in place due to technical reasons of the underlying relational postgre-sql database on the OEP.
+    * Column headers and table naming conventions are in place due to technical reasons of the underlying relational postgre-sql database on the OEP.

 The following conventions will be automatically checked when uploading a table on the OEP, and error messages will be raised in case of violation.
 Users need to correct them and their compliance is mandatory.